rems-project/archsem/INSTALL.md

 ### Coq

-This project was tested with Coq 8.16.
+This project was tested with Coq 8.17.1.
 If you want exactly that version do:
 ```
-opam pin coq 8.16.0
+opam pin coq 8.17.1
 ```
 otherwise you can install it with `opam install coq`

-Until recently it was working on 8.14, but no guarantees are made to keep supporting it.
-8.17 is not supported yet, due to some dependencies (`coq-bbv`) not working on that version.
+Until recently it was working on 8.14 and 8.16, but no guarantees are made to keep supporting them.

 ### Sail